 “And Satan stood up against Israel, and provoked David to number Israel.”

 “And again the anger of the Lord was kindled against Israel, and he moved David against them to say, Go, number Israel and Judah.”

 2 Samuel 24:1

 Many skeptics leap off their chairs and proclaim this is the proof text that shows the Bible is in error.
 But as we will see, a full reading of the context reveals that both events happened and both passages are true.
-In fact, most of the alleged biblical "contradictions" can be immediately resolved when you examine the context.
-Others may require a bit more digging; supporting archaeological discoveries for example often come in handy (see British Museum decree of Gaius Vibius Maximus, prefect of Egypt (104 AD), Tel Dan inscription, Cyrus Cylinder) etc..
-But if you simply apply these principles we are about to explore to Scripture, you will realise the Bible does not have any contradictions, whatsoever.
+In fact all of the alleged biblical "contradictions" can be immediately resolved when you examine the context and compare scripture with scripture.
+If you simply apply the principles we are about to explore to The Bible, you will realise it does not have any contradictions, whatsoever.
 The case of King David and the numbering of Israel is just one such example.
-And as we examine its history, the full context and its authorship, this will become clear.
+And as we examine its history, context, authorship and other relevant scriptures this will become clear.

 Firstly, the authors of Chronicles (writing between 450 and 425 BC), both had access to, and had read the earlier account recorded in 2 Samuel (960 BC).
 They even state this explicitly in chapter 29:

 “Now the acts of King David, from first to last, are written in the Chronicles of Samuel the seer”